Hiring Information for School District Personnel

 5. Can an authorized school district employee upload a transcript on behalf of the educator?

 Yes.
 District employees with access to ECOS for Entities may upload a verified official transcript on behalf of an out-of-state applicant.
 Official means an original, or one directly emailed to district personnel by the institution or servicer.
 It does not include photocopied, printed, or forwarded electronic versions that were provided by the educator.
 Document Upload Access for Entities will assist you with uploading documents into a TEA file.
 Documents that are not required or labeled properly will not be addressed and deleted.
-Electronic transcripts can be sent directly from the educator’s institution or servicer, via eScrip-Safe or by email.
+Electronic transcripts can be sent directly from the educator’s institution or servicer via email.
 Institutions must email the transcript directly to our office.
 We will not accept emailed transcripts from the educator.
 Submission of electronic and official transcripts can be found on the Out-of-State Certified Educators page.

 6. Who can receive an expedited review of credentials?